 VARG Project: Linking Climate Change Adaptation and Disaster Risk Management for Sustainable Poverty Reduction (2006)

 In the context of VARG's current discussion focus on inter-linkages between disaster risk management and adaptation to climate change, country case studies were carried out in Kenya, Vietnam and Mexico.
 The studies were led by R. Few, H. Osbahr, L. Bouwer and D. Viner in collaboration with local partners J. Wakhungu and V. Orindi (Kenya), Nguyen Huu Ninh and Ngo Cam Thanh (Vietnam), B. Graizboard, A. Mercado, E. Wilkinson (Mexico).
-You can see the full list of them published at Top-Papers.com.
+Our best writing services are alwaays keen on making sure only checked and edited articles remain at the site.

 Each report presents an overview of the existing exposure to natural hazards and projected climate changes and then explores adaptive capacity to current and future climatic risks at various levels.
 The studies benefitted from the feed-back and input of institutional representatives and other stakeholders in each country.